litesync/libuv_message_framing/README.md

 It is expected to work with TCP, Unix domain sockets (Linux) and Named Pipes (Windows).

-## *** DRAFT ***

-This code is experimental and the interface can be modified.

-There is another implementation on the branch 'basic' that can be used on any stream without the initialization bellow but does not deal with handle closing.

 ## Usage

 ### Stream Initialization for TCP